Ivari isn’t a name a lot of people are familiar with. Who are they, what do they do and how do you even pronounce their name?

 For example, let’s say a 28 year old male wants to get as much life insurance coverage as he can for as cheap as he can.
 Why?
 He’s getting married and money’s tight.
 So, he gets a $1 million Ivari term 10 policy for $54 per month at standard health rates.
 Four years pass.
 Now he’s 32, married and has a new job.
 His wife is expecting their first child and they’re also looking at buying a home.

-With Ivari’s term 10 exchange program he elects to exchange his $1 million term 10 policy for blended term. $500,000 of Term 30 and $500,000 of Term 20 provides more him with lengthier protection for his family.
-His new premium? $96.30 per month.
-No reapplying, no new blood test involved and he receives the same health classification as he did with the original policy: standard.
+With Ivari’s term 10 exchange program he elects to exchange his $1 million term 10 policy for a $1 million Term 30 policy.
+No reapplying, no new blood tests and he receives the same health classification as he did with the original policy: standard.
+Term 30 now provides more him with lengthier protection for his family

 *NOTE: This is a common term feature with many carriers.

-It’s a great option if you’re young and want the option of locking in a larger amount of coverage at low rates with the possibility of extending the term on that coverage without the hassle.
+It’s a great option if you’re young and want the option of locking in a larger amount of coverage at low rates with the possibility of extending the term on that coverage without the hassle of reapplying.

 Ivari Insurance: "Critical Illness"